 Make sure that your efforts are focussed on collecting the right data.

-- Create customised data reports for your business
+- Create customized data reports for your business

-- Make sure that you track customer behaviour constantly
+- Make sure that you track customer behavior constantly

-- Don’t forget to analyse the data before, during and after a new marketing strategy
+- Don’t forget to analyze the data before, during and after a new marketing strategy

 3. All Roads should lead to “Sales.”

 The boom of the Digital Age has led to the growth of a new type of consumer, the “Informed Buyer.”
 Customers no longer make blind decisions nor do they pick the first product that they come across.
 Instead, people now make purchases only when they are convinced of the worthiness of a product.